Books to Enhance Your Writing

 IN THIS SECTION: Becoming a Writer, by Dorothea Brande / Writing Down the Bones: Freeing the Writer Within, by Natalie Goldberg / Starting Your Book: A Guide to Navigating the Blank Page by Attending to What’s Inside You, by Naomi Rose / From Where You Dream: The Process of Writing Fiction, by Robert Olen Butler / Escaping into the Open: The Art of Writing True, by Elizabeth Berg

-Becoming a Writer, by Dorothea Brande.
+BECOMING A WRITER, by Dorothea Brande.
 (New York: MacMillan; 1934, reissued 1996; Foreword by Malcolm Bradbury) / Genre: Creative Writing (Fiction — but I think it can help to enliven your nonfiction writing, as well)

 “This isn’t a book about How to Write a Novel, nor how to write any particular kind of book at all.
 It’s about what must happen before that: the mysterious process of first becoming a writer, acquiring the writerly instincts. . . .
 Making the unconscious conscious, and making the conscious tap the elements that are less than conscious — is an essential part not just of the process of writing, but becoming a writer in the first place. . . .
 One of the most truthful thoughts in this very truthful book is the repeated implication that only part of the business of writing can ever be consciously taught.
 Most has to be discovered, from within. . . .